vmiklos/git-review/CONTRIBUTING.rst

 coverage are welcome and encouraged.
-It is not, however, intended as an all-encompassing Gerrit client (there are plenty of other tools available supporting more advanced interactions), so proposed feature additions may make more sense implemented as complimentary ``git`` subcommands or similar related but separate projects.
+It is not, however, intended as an all-encompassing Gerrit client (there are plenty of other tools available supporting more advanced interactions), so proposed feature additions may make more sense implemented as complementary ``git`` subcommands or similar related but separate projects.

 To get the latest code, see: https://git.openstack.org/cgit/openstack-infra/git-review